We have set an ambitious target to achieve net-zero carbon emissions by 2030.

 Natural gas for heating and cooking is the largest source of council carbon emissions and presents one of the hardest challenges to decarbonising Merton's estate.
-To date, the installation of combined heat and power (CHP) systems in Merton Civic Centre and Morden Leisure Centre reduces emissions through efficient generation of heat and power.
+To date, we have installed trial heat pumps at 2 sites and 2 combined heat and power (CHP) systems in Merton Civic Centre and Morden Leisure Centre which reduce the sites’ emissions through efficient generation of heat and power together

-The next step is to consider how to replace natural gas heating with low carbon alternatives such as heat pumps.
+The next step is to consider how to replace natural gas heating throughout the council’s estate with low carbon alternatives such as heat pumps.
 This work has begun through building surveys as we develop an estate-wide approach.

 Reducing emissions from vehicles

 Vehicles owned by us are used to transport vulnerable adults and children and to conduct council business.
 Some staff use their own vehicles in their duties on behalf of the council.
-We currently have one electric and one hybrid vehicle, and offer staff the opportunity to use electric or standard pool bikes for work trips and support the cycle to work scheme.
+We currently have one electric and two hybrid vehicles, and offer staff the opportunity to use electric or standard pool bikes for work trips and support the cycle to work scheme.